 Topical Steroid Withdrawal Syndrome is known by several names, including Topical Steroid Addiction and Red Skin Syndrome.
 It is a potentially serious condition that can be born of improper or inappropriate topical steroid use, even when used during the legitimate treatment of eczema or other indicated uses.

-Topical Steroid Withdrawal Syndrome is usually identified by the painful symptoms, which will often include skin that turns red and itchy.
-This discoloration and discomfort will frequently be accompanied by a distinct burning sensation.
-This can and often does occur after stopping the use of topical steroids, and sometimes even in the period between recommended treatments.
+Topical Steroid Withdrawal Syndrome is usually identified by painful symptoms, often including skin that turns red and itchy.
+A distinct burning sensation will frequently accompany this discoloration and discomfort.
+This can and often does occur after stopping the use of topical steroids and sometimes even in the period between recommended treatments.

 The treatment for Topical Steroid Withdrawal Syndrome is often as simple as the cessation of the treatments using topical steroids.
 Unfortunately, this can also lead to a rebound of the original symptoms for which topical steroids were the initial treatment.
-The health care professional who is overseeing the recovery from Topical Steroid Withdrawal Syndrome may also order palliative measures to help alleviate any infection, itching, pain, or anxiety.
+Therefore, the health care professional overseeing the recovery from Topical Steroid Withdrawal Syndrome may also order palliative measures to help alleviate any infection, itching, pain, or anxiety.

 How to Safely Withdrawal From Topical Steroid Use